otrv4/otrv4/otrv4.md

 #### Receiving a DRE-Auth message

-If the message is version 4 and version 4 is not allowed, ignore this message.

 If the state is not `DAKE_IN_PROGRESS`:

   * Ignore this message.

 If the state is `DAKE_IN_PROGRESS`:

+  * Verify that the Sender's User Profile:
+    * Check that the profile is not expired
+    * Pick the highest compatible version indicated in the profile.
+      * If the versions advertised are not compatible with those that are supported, ignore this message.
+      * Else, follow the specification for the highest compatible version.
+        Version prioritization is detailed [here](#version-priority)
+      * If the highest compatible version is version 4:
         * If the auth `sigma` is valid:
           * Decrypt the DRE key.
           * Decrypt phi and verify:
           * that our profile is the first in the message.
-      * that their profile is valid (and not expired) and matches the profile transmitted outside of phi.
+          * that their user profile is not expired and matches the profile in the Sender's User Profile section.
           * that the point `X` received is on curve 448.
           * that the DH public key `A` is from the correct group.
           * that `Y` and `B` were previously sent in this session (and remain unused).
           * If everything verifies:
             * Compute the ECDH shared secret `K_ecdh`.
             * Compute the mix key `mix_key`.
             * Initialize the double ratcheting.
             * Transition state to `ENCRYPTED_MESSAGES`.

 #### Sending an encrypted data message